What They Do: Carpenters construct, repair, and install building frameworks and structures made from wood and other materials.

 How to Become One: Carpenters typically learn on the job and through apprenticeships.

-Job Outlook: Employment of carpenters is projected to grow 8 percent over the next ten years, faster than the average for all occupations.
-Increased levels of new homebuilding and remodeling activity will require more carpenters.
+Job Outlook: Employment of carpenters is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of carpenters with similar occupations.